Swedish Assembly of Finland

 The Swedish Assembly of Finland (Svenska Finlands folkting, Suomenruotsalaiset kansankäräjät, although often referred to as Folktinget even in Finnish) is an official consultative parliament representing the Swedish-speaking minority in Finland.

+Folktinget was originally founded in 1919 but dissolved the following year.
+It was re-established in 1941 when the relocation of Karelian evacuees threatened to shift the balance between Finnish and Swedish speakers in Swedish-speaking municipalities, and has functioned continuously since its re-establishment.
+Since 2003, its operations have been governed by law.

 Elections

 Elections are held every four years, and candidates are nominated by the political parties which are either bilingual or Swedish-speaking.
 The assembly has 75 seats, where 70 are filled on the basis of municipal election results, and five are appointed by the Parliament of Åland (Lagtinget).

 Purpose

-The assembly is a forum for political discussion on issues concerning Swedish speakers, and it also functions as an interest group for Swedish-speaking population.
+The assembly is a forum for political discussion on issues concerning Swedish speakers, and it also functions as an interest group for the Swedish-speaking population.
 It also engages in research on demographic issues and publishes information to the public about the situation of the Swedish-speaking Finns.

 Leadership

-Astrid Thors was chairperson of the Swedish Assembly of Finland 2005 – 2007.
+Astrid Thors was chairperson of the Swedish Assembly of Finland from 2005 to 2007.
 She was succeeded by Ulla-Maj Wideroos in 2007, by Anna-Maja Henriksson in 2009, by Christina Gestrin in 2011, by Thomas Blomqvist in 2015 and by Sandra Bergqvist in 2019.